It’s time for the UK to lead the way on multinational tax transparency

 5. Pioneering responsible businesses already voluntarily publish a breakdown of profits and taxes on a country-by-country basis.
 These include multinationals accredited to the Fair Tax Mark, which are proud to say what they pay.

 6. Aggressive corporate tax dodging continues to erode support for vital public services.
-Across the globe, 35% of multinational profits (US$1trn) are artificially shifted to tax havens each year, leading to a 10% reduction in corporate income tax revenue.
-Within this, the UK was found to suffer a staggering £64bn of profit shifting, leading to an estimated £12.5bn reduction in corporation tax revenues.
+Across the globe, 36% of multinational profits (US$1trn) are artificially shifted to tax havens each year, leading to a US$226bn reduction in corporate income tax revenue.
+The UK was found to suffer a staggering £71bn of profit shifting, leading to an estimated £14bn reduction in corporation tax revenues.

 We are grateful to Funding for Social Change for their support in relation to our UK public Country-by-Country-reporting campaign.